Best Indoor TV Aerial For Freeview In 2024

 Unfortunately, there’s no 4K content available on Freeview.
 In 2018, the BBC started running a trial with some 4K content on iPlayer – namely a few sports matches, Blue Planet II and Dynasties.

-Remember, however, that at the moment the 4K content is only available on-demand (on BBC iPlayer, via broadband) and not live via the airwaves – so your TV’s aerial isn’t even needed for the 4K stuff.
+Remember, however, that at the moment, 4K content is only available on demand (on BBC iPlayer, via broadband) and not live via the airwaves – so your TV’s aerial isn’t even needed for it.

-In addition, if you want to watch 4k content, you would need a special Freeview Box that supports 4K – such as the Manhattan T3-R, or a 4K streaming device.
+In addition, if you want to watch 4k content, you would need a special Freeview Box that supports 4K – such as the Manhattan T4-R, or a 4K streaming device.

 However, it’s important to keep in mind that ALL indoor aerials support both Full HD and 4K.